mpospirit/mpospirit/README.md

-Mathematics Engineering student from Istanbul Technical University.
-Interested in artificial intelligence and it's applications.
+Mathematics Engineering senior year student from Istanbul Technical University.
+Interested in artificial intelligence.
+Currently working on graduation thesis **Mathematical Artificial Intelligence**, a research paper about mathematical topics that are used in AI and its applications. (topics like algebra, calculus, probability, statistics, optimization theory, and so on.)

 <!---